 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-One of the issues closest to the heart of Moncler is that which is related to young people and their future.
-For many years now, the Company has supported new generations in difficulty by ensuring access to medical treatment, adequate levels of education, and a clear growth path, and it does so by collaborating with associations and foundations such as: Francesca Rava – N.P.H.
+One of the issues closest to Moncler’s heart is young people and their future.
+For many years now, the Company has supported struggling younger generations by ensuring access to medical treatment, adequate levels of education and a clear growth path.
+It does so by collaborating with associations and foundations like Francesca Rava – N.P.H.
 Italia Onlus,

-Ev-K2-CNR is a private non-profit association that promotes collaborative development projects and scientific research focusing on fragile mountain ecosystems.
-The association collaborates with international organisations, among others, such as WWF (World Wildlife Fund), UNEP (United Nations Environment Programme), and WMO (World Meteorological Organization).
-Its activities are centred on the study and monitoring of climate change, the protection of biodiversity, and sustainable development in mountain areas.
+research in mountain regions.
+The association collaborates with international organisations such as the WWF (World Wildlife Fund), UNEP (United Nations Environment Programme), UNDP (United Nation Development Programme) and WMO (World Meteorological Organization).
+Its activities are centred on studying and monitoring climate change, protecting biodiversity, and sustainable development in mountain areas.

 For several years, the association has been promoting projects in the mountain areas of the Hindu Kush-Karakorum-Himalaya region, as well as in Nepal, Pakistan, Tibet and India.
 It also has a laboratory and observatory 5,050 metres above sea level on the Nepalese side of Mount Everest.

 United by the same passion and respect for the mountains, Ev-K2-CNR and Moncler have collaborated since 2014 in promoting environmental education programmes like Keep Karakorum Clean and Keep K2 Clean.
 These initiatives, also developed within the scope of K2 expeditions and in collaboration with local institutions, have resulted in annual